-In Hebrew, a dreidel is called a savivon.
+In Hebrew, a dreidel is called a savivon (pronounced sa-vi-von).

 Levivot (Latkes or Potato Pancakes)

-This is a traditional food eaten during Chanukah.
-Known as latkes in Yiddish or levivot in Hebrew, they are patties of grated potato fried in oil.
+Potato pancakes are a traditional food eaten during Chanukah.
+Known as latkes in Yiddish or levivot (pronnounced le-vi-vot) in Hebrew, they are patties of grated potato fried in oil.
 Indeed, most of the traditional Chanukah foods are fried or cooked in oil, to remind us of the miracle of the oil lasting eight days in the Temple.

 Sufganiyot (jam-filled doughnuts)